odinuv/web/walkthrough-slim/named-routes/current-route.md

 ];
 ~~~

-Than add new middleware in `src/middleware.php`:
+Then add new middleware in `src/middleware.php`:

 ~~~ php?start_inline=1
 use Slim\Exception\NotFoundException;